sbreidba/majic/majic-documentation/src/site/sphinx/gettingStarted.rst

 Introduction
 ============

-MAJIC - Maven, Artifactory and JenkIns with Cmake
+MAJIC - Maven, Artifactory and Jenkins Integrated with Cmake

 Majic is Maven plugin built to work with CMake.
 The plugin can build multi-platform projects created for CMake then apply Maven/Artifactory/Jenkins style dependency management to the resultant binary artifacts.

-Jenkins allows Majic to rapidily scale to manage hundreds of builds and dependencies, on multiple platforms, without the project developers having to manually build each dependency themselves.
+Jenkins and Artifactory allow Majic to rapidily scale to manage hundreds of builds and dependencies, on multiple platforms, without the project developers having to manually build each dependency themselves.
 Instead, a Jenkins continuous integration build automatically